gjhenrique/rpi_stuff/README.md

 - [Telegram bot](https://github.com/gjhenrique/telegram-bot-torrents/) to search torrents from Jackett and send them to transmission
 - out-of-box HTTPS with Nginx to access transmission and jacket (self-signed certificate)
 - [flexget](https://flexget.com/) to download new TV Shows with an RSS URL, rename movies and TV shows to a pretty format, and remove torrents when they're finished.
+- option to bring your own vpn.
+As long as it's running in the torrent namespace, it's protected
+- option to allow torrrent traffic without VPN.
+Useful for countries that don't impose fines for torrent traffic

 ### Emby
 Plex is the most popular streaming service today, so it would be the safest choice.
-But, at least, in my experience, the client always needs to transcode (translate the source video to a format the clients can stream) most videos in my fire stick, even though direct play is possible.
+But, at least, in my experience, the client always needs to transcode (translate the source video to a format the clients can stream) all videos in my fire stick, even though the device can play it directly.
 Besides, Plex doesn't look like it's very interested in supporting Raspberry PI.
-Just look at the amount of +1s in this [forum request](https://forums.plex.tv/t/hardware-transcoding-for-raspberry-pi-4-plex-media-server/538779/210) to support hardware transcoding and no reply from their engineers.
+Just look at the amount of +1s in this [forum request](https://forums.plex.tv/t/hardware-transcoding-for-raspberry-pi-4-plex-media-server/538779/210) to support hardware transcoding and no reply from any employee.
 Their bread and butter now apparently is DVR and adding B-movies into its platform.

 The competitor [emby](https://emby.media/) allows the client to play the videos directly, and no transcoding is needed.
 That moves the bottleneck to the network.
-I stream even 4k videos smoothly from the weak Raspberry pi in my Fire Stick.
+I stream even 4k videos smoothly from the weak Raspberry Pi in my Fire Stick.

 If your client is not capable enough and you ever need to transcode in a Raspberry PI, even 1080p movies, you're in trouble.
 Emby allegedly supports hardware transcoding via OpenMAX, but even Raspberry Pi engineers advocate for the newer V4L2 API.